GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-2/index.md

 ### In DevTools frontend

 [DevTools](https://github.com/ChromeDevTools/devtools-frontend) itself is a web application written in JavaScript and CSS.
-It’s a lot like many other web applications - except that it’s been around for more than 10 years.
+It's a lot like many other web applications - except that it's been around for more than 10 years.
 And of course its back-end is basically a direct communication channel to the browser: the Chrome DevTools Protocol.

 For the Issues tab, we first thought about [user stories](https://docs.google.com/document/d/1F6R5Bpb3qHNzGPNBSXwEJ_eP8L-anIj0WinxOIyAh54/edit#heading=h.7xl44gtucf0p) and what developers would have to do to resolve an issue.
 Our ideas mostly evolved around having the Issues tab as a central starting point for investigations that linked people to the panels that show more detailed information.
 We decided to put the Issues tab with the other tabs at the bottom of DevTools so it can stay open while a developer interacts with another DevTools component, such as the Network or the Application panel.